Sakshi-Singhal24/Notepad-Java-Project/README.md

 # Acknowledgement
-Special thanks to my teacher for guiding me throughout this project and helping me understand the concepts in a practical and practical way.
+Special thanks to my teacher for guiding me throughout this project and helping me understand the concepts in a practical way.
 His support made this project much more meaningful and insightful.